ionos-cloud/crossplane-provider-ionoscloud/examples/example.md

 ### Create a resource in IONOS Cloud

 ❗ Before running the next command, make sure to **update** the values in the `examples/ionoscloud/dbaas-postgres/cluster.yaml` file.
 Look for `spec.forProvider` fields.
-It is required to specify the Datacenter ID, Lan ID, CIDR, and location(in sync with the Datacenter).
+It is required to specify the Datacenter ID, Lan ID, CIDR, and location(in sync with the Datacenter) and credentials for the database user.

 1. **[CREATE]** Create a CR of type cluster: